Xednom/budget-traker/README.md

 # budget-traker
-Personal project that will handle the budget record
+Personal project that will handle the budget record, this is just a sample project app that uses Django framework, DRF(Django REST Framework) with Vue js for the frontend.

+Vuejs(Frontend)
+ - includes: Vuex(for state management - your single source of truth), reusable components, SPA(Single Page Application)

 # Project Setup
 ```